meyer-lab/asmlab.org/team/index.md

 <div class="span_2 right"><img src="/public/photos/ted.jpg" width="120px" alt="Ted's picture" /></div>
 ### Edward Richards, Postdoctoral Associate&nbsp;&nbsp;&nbsp;<a href="mailto:erichard@mit.edu"><i class="fa fa-envelope"></i></a>
-Ph.
-D., Cancer Biology, Moffitt Cancer Center at University of South Florida
+Ph.D., Cancer Biology, Moffitt Cancer Center at University of South Florida
 B.A., M.S.
 Biology, Saint Anselm College, Tulane University

 Ted has joined the team as a postdoctoral associate.
 The focus of his previous research has aimed at characterizing the function of noncoding RNAs in breast cancer EMT and metastasis.
 This experience led to an appreciation that cancer is a systems-level disease.
 Currently, his research focuses on the dynamic relationship between TAM receptors at the tumor-immune interface, and developing targeted therapies in this context.
 Outside the lab, his research is directed at all aspects of ice hockey and music.